 If you don't have Office Excel 2007 or a more recent version, install it.
 For Azure Boards and TFS 2017 and later versions, you'll need Excel 2010 or a later version.

 If you haven't installed a version of Visual Studio (2010 or later) or the Team Foundation Server Standalone Office Integration (free), you'll need to install one of these versions to connect to an Azure DevOps or TFS project.

 The only way to get the Team Foundation plug-in is by installing one of the latest editions of Visual Studio or the TFS Standalone Office Integration installer.
 The TFS Office Integration supports connection to Azure Boards and TFS from Excel, Project, and the PowerPoint-based storyboarding tool.

 In Excel, start with a blank worksheet.
 If you don't see the Team ribbon (or the Team menu if you use Excel 2007), see step 2 or TFS-Office integration issues.

 If the Team ribbon no longer appears, you might need to re-enable it.

-Connect to your team project hosted in VSTS or an on-premises TFS where you want to add work items.
+Connect to your project where you want to add work items.
 If you can't connect, get added as a team member.

-If it is your first time connecting from Excel, you might have to add your VSTS account or on-premises TFS to the list of recognized servers.
+If it is your first time connecting from Excel, you might have to add the URL to the list of recognized servers.

-Your worksheet is now bound to your team project as a flat list.
-What this means is that you can add work items to the team project from the worksheet or add work items to the worksheet from the team project.
+Your worksheet is now bound to your project as a flat list.
+What this means is that you can add work items to the project from the worksheet or add work items to the worksheet from the project.

 Specify the titles of the work items you want to add and their work item type.